 – Prefer official sources for extension downloads to avoid tampered builds.

 – If you rely on streaming, save your preferred working server list, and keep it handy to minimize trial-and-error during peak hours.
+Is vpn illegal in china and what you need to know about legality, safety, and the best practices for using a VPN in 2026

 PureVPN Chrome extension vs other VPNs and Chrome extensions